 - Physiotools: Physiotools is a software program that shows exercises routines that physical therapists can teach patients.
 PT access is a paid feature, but patients get free access through their physical therapists.
 The advantage is that patients don't have to remember detailed exercise routines because the exercises are represented in the provided app.
 This provides some extra motivation and inspiration to encourage patients to exercise.

 Free online resources for physical therapists

-While paid PT resources offer valuable information for professionals in this field, there are also many excellent free resources.
+While paid PT resources offer valuable information for professionals in this field, many excellent free resources are also available.
 When using free sources, consider taking a moment to review either the writer's credentials or the website's policy on having content reviewed by a physician or a fellow physical therapy professional.
 Some free online resources for physical therapists to visit include:

 - World Confederation for Physical Therapy: Over 450,000 physical therapists around the world are represented by this organization.
 In addition to providing a unified front for workers in this area, this online resource offers education and practical information about the field.
 There are also publications for members to examine and activities for physical therapists who want to attend gatherings to improve their standings in the profession.

 - Forward Thinking PT: Forward Thinking PT focuses on providing information that promotes better physical therapy techniques and processes.
 The educational materials on this resource site include videos and articles prepared by industry professionals.
-It is, however, noted that information on the website shouldn't be used for the purpose of diagnosing or treating an injury or illness.
-The information is provided as a starting point, or introduction to new techniques, for physical therapists.
+It is, however, noted that information on the website shouldn't be used to diagnose or treat an injury or illness.
+The information is provided as a starting point or introduction to new techniques for physical therapists.

-When you're ready to join the ranks of satisfied <traveling health professionals>, get started by filling out the Med Travelers application form.
+Get started by filling out the Med Travelers application form when you're ready to join the ranks of satisfied <traveling health professionals>.
 Our recruitment team is here to help you as you begin your career as a traveling physical therapist.